alysogorov/Ricoh_Aficio_SP1XX_CUPS_driver/README.txt

-URGENT!!!
-WHILE THIS MESSAGE IS HERE, DO NOT GET DRIVER, ONE CODE LINE WAS OCCASIONALLY DELETED!!!
-AND DRIVER IS WRONG.
-IN A HOUR I'LL CORRECT IT

-Driver written for ricoh aficio sp100 series and can work possibly for SP2XX.
+Driver developed for ricoh aficio sp100 series and can work possibly for SP2XX.
 Tested on ricoh aficio sp111(Ubuntu 14.04).
 It was inspired by madlynx driver - https://github.com/madlynx/ricoh-sp100